SAP-docs/contribution-guidelines/docs/contributing.md

-# Contributing to SAP documentation
+# Contributing to SAP Documentation

-SAP documentation is an extremely valuable asset and benefits everyone.
+SAP documentation is a valuable asset and benefits everyone.
 While the ownership and responsibility will always remain with SAP for the content, we recognize that the wider community can help make our documentation better.

 Your regular use of SAP documentation affords you a pragmatic experience that is unmatched, and we want to make use of that experience to improve our documentation.
 We would very much like you to collaborate with us to do that, by offering you the ability to submit contributions.

 Understand that we are not looking for you to take over the authoring of content for us; rather, we value your feedback and eye for detail and realize that collaboration has many advantages here.

 There are two ways in which you can contribute to SAP documentation.
-Briefly, there is feedback, and there is content contribution.
+Briefly, there's feedback, and there's content contribution.

-> Availability of these two contribution types will depend on the documentation in question.
-Sometimes only feedback will be available, sometimes only content contribution will be available, sometimes both, and sometimes neither.
+> Availability of these two contribution types varies.
+Sometimes only feedback is available, sometimes only content contribution is available, sometimes both, and sometimes neither.
 It all depends on the team managing the documentation set.

-## GitHub account
+## GitHub Account

 Both feedback and content contributions are facilitated via mechanisms in GitHub.
 Specifically, feedback contributions are made via [GitHub issues][github-issues], and content contributions are made via [pull requests][github-pull-requests].

-This means that in order to contribute, you will need a GitHub account.
+This means that in order to contribute, you need a GitHub account.
 Read more about the signup process in the article [Signing up for a new GitHub account][github-signup].
-A simple individual user account will suffice.
+A simple individual user account suffices.

-## Types of contribution
+## Types of Contribution

 As mentioned earlier, there are two ways in which you can contribute to SAP documentation - either by providing feedback, or by offering a contribution of content.

-### Providing feedback
+### Providing Feedback

 We value feedback on our documentation, and want to make it possible for you to do that in a simple but structured way.

-Where feedback is possible for a page, you will see an appropriate link at the bottom of the page, inviting you to contribute feedback.
+Where feedback is possible for a page, you'll see an appropriate link at the bottom of the page, inviting you to contribute feedback.

 ![Feedback link](assets/feedback-link.png)

-Following the link will take you to the "New Issue" page in GitHub, specifically for the repository containing the SAP documentation content for which you want to provide feedback.
+Following the link takes you to the "New Issue" page in GitHub, specifically for the repository containing the SAP documentation content for which you want to provide feedback.

-Note that there will be some content automatically added to the main feedback edit area (in other words, in the body of the issue); this is to provide us with a way of associating your feedback with the appropriate page in the documentation.
-This is very important in two respects:

-1. You should not remove any of this information.
-1. The implication is that feedback should be for a specific SAP documentation page, rather than generally.

-So, please ensure that when creating a new feedback issue, that you add your feedback to the issue without removing any of the technical information that has been put there automatically, and limit your feedback to the content of a single page.
+Note that some technical information is automatically added to the main feedback edit area (in other words, in the body of the issue).
+This associates your feedback with the appropriate page in the documentation.
+Ensure that when creating a new feedback issue, that you add your feedback to the issue without removing any of that technical information.
+Also, limit your feedback to the content of that single documentation page.

-For more details about making a feedback contribution, please see [Contributing feedback via issues](feedback.md).
+For more details about making a feedback contribution, see [Contributing feedback via issues](feedback.md).

-### Contributing content
+### Contributing Content

 In some cases, we want to make it possible for you to contribute by providing small amounts of content.
-We're not asking or expecting you to come up with entirely new sections; rather, we're opening up the opportunity for you to to contribute to SAP documentation by offering content such as:
+We're not asking or expecting you to come up with entirely new sections; rather, we're opening up the opportunity for you to contribute to SAP documentation by offering content such as:

 - Corrections to typos that you spot.
 - The rewording of a phrase or sentence for clarity.
 - The addition of information or context to qualify or increase accuracy.

-If you spot something that's missing, incorrect, lacking clarity or requiring more context, you can of course provide feedback via an issue, and ask us to address it.
+If you spot something that's missing, incorrect, lacking clarity or requiring more context, you can provide feedback via an issue, and ask us to address it.

 But with content contribution, you have the opportunity to collaborate with us by adding that missing information, correcting that mistake, or providing that clarification.